-at birth but who identify and live as women (trans women), regardless of whether they have undergone any surgery or medical procedures.
-A number of international human rights, legal, and health authorities have called for the recognition of the experienced gender of transsexual persons regardless of the medical procedures they have undergone.
-We recommend that the Committee take the same view, and to propound such a view through appropriate means including a General Recommendation.
+In particular, the definition of "women" should also include those who were assigned the male sex at birth but who identify and live as women (trans women), regardless of whether they have undergone any surgery or medical procedures.
+A number of international human rights bodies, legal, and health authorities have called for the recognition of the preferred gender of transsexual persons regardless of the medical procedures they have undergone.
+We recommend that the Committee takes the same view, and to propound such a view through appropriate means including a General Recommendation.

-Art 2: Eliminating discrimination against women by legislation or other means
+Art.
+2: Eliminating discrimination against women by legislation or other means

-- 1. Women in sexual and gender minorities, including lesbians, bisexual women and transgender persons (LBT), continue to face alarming levels of discrimination and harassment in society.
-A 2010 survey reported that 53% of the lesbian and bisexual women who responded had experienced discrimination or harassment, 31% of whom had such experiences in schools 10. - 2.
+- Women in sexual and gender minorities, including lesbians, bisexual women and transgender and intersex persons (LBTI), continue to face alarming levels of discrimination and harassment in society.
+A 2010 survey reported that 53% of the lesbian and bisexual women who responded had experienced discrimination or harassment, 31% of whom had such experiences in schools. - 2.
 The impact of discrimination on the lives of women in sexual and gender minorities is profound.
 In a case in 2013 that received wide media attention, a gender non-conforming lesbian basketball coach cum student committed suicide due to the discrimination she faced in society.
-Please refer to the paragraphs below on Art 10 (Education), Art 11 (Employment), and Art 12 (Health) for the impact of discrimination on the respective rights of LBT women.
+Please refer to the paragraphs below on Art.
+10 (Education), Art.
+11 (Employment), and Art.
+12 (Health) for the impact of discrimination on the respective rights of LBTI women.

-VIOLENCE.
-HARASSMENT AND DISCRIMINATION AGAINST LESBIAN MIGRANT WOMEN
+VIOLENCE, HARASSMENT AND DISCRIMINATION AGAINST LESBIAN MIGRANT WOMEN

-- 3. Discrimination against sexual and gender minorities has a particular impact among migrant women in Hong Kong.
+3. Discrimination against sexual and gender minorities has a particular impact among migrant women in Hong Kong.
 For example, out of the around 320,000 migrant domestic workers in Hong Kong, about half are Indonesians and nearly all are women.
 According to a coordinator at the Indonesian Migrant Workers Union, up to 20% of Indonesian females working in Hong Kong are lesbian.
-The reasons behind the prevalence of lesbianism among Indonesian domestic workers have been academically substantiated.
-Given the various regulatory conditions to which they are subject, such as the live-in requirement and the "two-week rule" employers have particular power to compel migrant domestic workers to conform with heterosexual standards even beyond the workplace.
-For example, some employers require domestic workers to refrain from masculine attire or appearance due to unfounded fears of "bad influence" over children 11. - 4.
-Society's discriminatory attitudes and even homophobic violence also affect lesbian migrant domestic workers.
-In one reported case, a lesbian Filipina domestic worker was first insulted by a passer-by, and then physically attacked by the same man, who "beat her and tore off her
+The reasons behind the prevalence of lesbianism among Indonesian domestic workers